marcingastol/git-in-gear/lab-02/README.md

 Q: Why would you create a new branch in Git?

-To delete the changes made in the main branch.
+1. To delete the changes made in the main branch.
-To isolate a set of changes from the main line of development.
+2. To isolate a set of changes from the main line of development.
-To rename the main branch.
+3. To rename the main branch.
-To synchronize the local repository with the remote repository.
+4. To synchronize the local repository with the remote repository.

-## Conclusion

-Well done!
-You've not only performed basic Git operations but also learned how to pull changes from Azure DevOps, check the status of your repository, view commit history, and create a new branch in Git—all using VS Code's GUI.
-In the next lab, we'll delve deeper into Azure DevOps and how it integrates with Git and VS Code.
-Keep up the excellent work!

 ## Conclusion